Beginner’s Guide to Meditation – 18 Tips To Get Started

-You don’t need to be spiritual to practice meditation, you just need to be wiling to take the time to focus on the absolute here and now.
+You don’t need to be spiritual to practice meditation, you just need to be willing to take the time to focus on the absolute here and now.

 And the most important factor to remember about meditation is that it is a practice.
 It’s something you do regularly and you build the skill of meditation over time.
 It’s not a short-cut to clear minds, and you won’t be instantly calmed, cured, or enlightened.
 With practice though you will find it easier to reach towards those goals, and that can only be a good thing.

-Today I want to share some of my tips on how to practice mediation in this beginner’s guide to meditation.
+Today I want to share some of my tips on how to practice meditation in this beginner’s guide to meditation.